Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 CSW Responsibilities

-1. Provide the youth with written information concerning his/her dependency case, including any known information regarding his/her Indian heritage or tribal connections.
+1. Provide the youth with written information concerning their dependency case, including any known information regarding their Indian heritage or tribal connections.

 2. Provide the youth with all the documents necessary for transitioning to independence.